-This year’s Rezzed event was a bit of a special one for me for two reasons: I had the opportunity to volunteer on the stand for SpecialEffect, and it was the first time we’d taken my stepson Ethan to the show.
-My other-half Pete and I had held off on doing so previously as we felt he was a little too young for the experience but, as he’s due to reach the grand-old-age of ten very soon and is really getting into his gaming, it seemed like it was now appropriate.
+This year’s Rezzed event was a special one for me: I had the opportunity to volunteer on the stand for SpecialEffect, and it was the first time we’d taken my stepson Ethan to the show.
+We’d held off on doing so previously as he was a little too young for the experience but he’s due to reach the grand-old-age of ten very soon and is really getting into his gaming.

 During our journey to Tobacco Dock he threw hundreds of questions at us so we told him what to expect.
 We also explained there’d be a number of games at the event that could be played using virtual reality (VR) and he should try it out; but being the cautious child he is sometimes, he wasn’t entirely convinced this would be a good idea.
 Still, Ethan was buzzing with excitement by the time we got him into London and literally dragged us all the way to the venue from the train station.